 The CIA refused to confirm the group’s name or any details in this story.

 Rep. Adam Schiff, a member of the House Intelligence Committee, declined to name the group.
 But he described concerns among intelligence officials about “an unholy mix of people in Iraq and Syria right now — some who come from AQAP, some who come from Afghanistan and Pakistan, others from the Maghreb” in North Africa.

-"They can combine in ways that could pose a greater threat than their individual pieces.
-And that's something we worry about," said Schiff.
+“They can combine in ways that could pose a greater threat than their individual pieces.
+And that’s something we worry about,” said Schiff, D-Calif.

 U.S. officials have identified some members of the Khorasan group, but would not disclose the individuals’ names because of concerns they would hide from intelligence-gathering.

 Intelligence officials have been deeply concerned about dozens of Americans and hundreds of Europeans who have gone to fight for various jihadist groups in Syria.
 Some of those Westerners’ identities are unknown and therefore they are less likely to draw the attention of intelligence officials when they purchase tickets and board a crowded jetliner heading for European and American cities.